 But then came the downturn in London's property market, and the beginning of a prolonged period of depressed or falling prices, accompanied by some of the lowest yields in the country.
 This had a dampening effect on many parts of the South East, and towns such as Watford have had to work hard to recover lost ground.

 However, that's partly the point: Watford has been working hard to bolster its economy, to attract investment and to build a thriving community of businesses.
-It is now benefitting from important infrastructure improvements, an ambitious town centre regeneration plan and an entrepreneurial spirit that is seeing employment rising year on year.
+It is now benefiting from important infrastructure improvements, an ambitious town centre regeneration plan and an entrepreneurial spirit that is seeing employment rising year on year.

 Between 1991 and 2014, local employment rose by over 16%, which is well above the UK average.
 Since then, the trend has continued, and the town has seen a net increase of around 550 jobs per annum.

 One of the key reasons for Watford's resilience is its location.
-Not only is it set just a short road or rail journey from London, it also sits at the centre of what some are calling the 'Golden Triangle' of research and innovation.
+Not only is it set just a short road or rail journey from London, but it also sits at the centre of what some are calling the 'Golden Triangle' of research and innovation.
 That triangle is bounded by Oxford, Cambridge and London, and it is responsible for some of the country's - indeed the world's - most important technical and scientific innovations.
 That gives the town an important advantage with respect to nurturing its high concentration of knowledge-based industries.

-In terms of transport and connectivity, Watford boasts some excellent credentials.
+In terms of transport and connectivity, Watford boasts some excellent credentials for property investment.
 It is well served by the M1 and the M25, and Watford Junction is a major hub on the UK rail network.
 This all helps to make it a desirable base for companies that need to be working close to the heart of Britain's economy.
 Accordingly, Watford hosts the UK headquarters for many big multinationals such as Total Oil, TK Maxx, Hilton Worldwide and Costco.
 It is also home to a number of British firms' HQs, such as Camelot Group, Bathstore, and BrightHouse.

 In all, more than 30 large organisations have their headquarters in Watford and, collectively, they add more than £1 billion to the local economy.